 “We currently distribute to 27 countries worldwide from Europe, the Middle East, North America and the Far East including countries such as China, Japan and South Korea,” Landman continues.
 “We are not focusing on one specific market or client segment, rather we have a strategy to play wide, and this works for us for two main reasons; from a risk point of view in knowing that nothing is constant in this changing world, and in ensuring the best average return for our growers across all varieties, sizes and grades which can only be achieved by catering for all markets and clients in each region, from wholesale to retail.”

-Founded by Cecilia and Gert Landman in 2007, the citrus growing experience enjoyed by both has aided the Group’s rapid rise to prominence over the following decade, based on a knowledge not only of the products and wider market, but equally the best structure and ethos to instil within the organisation.
+Founded by Cecilia and Gert Landman in 2007, the citrus growing experience enjoyed by both has aided rapid rise of The X Group to prominence over the following decade, based on a knowledge not only of the products and wider market, but equally the best structure and ethos to instil within the organisation.

 Getting the right people on the bus and in the right seats; building measurable systems with Kaizen at the core; analysing new industry trends and opportunities; and ingraining a strong sense of trust within business partnerships and the value chain have combined to ensure continuous improvement both internally and externally.
 And such development is an ongoing process too, with pivotal upgrades and enhancements being seen even in the past few months.